-Skanska has opted to trust in FinMeas measurement technology in several construction sites.
-One of the largest and most challenging of these was the IsoKristiina shopping centre in downtown Lappeenranta.
+Skanska has utilised FinMeas measurement technology at several of its construction sites.
+One of the largest and most challenging of these was the IsoKristiina shopping centre in the centre of Lappeenranta.

 The renovation and expansion of the IsoKristiina shopping centre has been one of the largest projects in the history of construction management contractor Skanska Talonrakennus Oy.
 Skanska Infra Oy was responsible for providing the foundation pit support for the extension.

 This was a challenging task.
 The pit was 12 metres deep, with the shopping centre just one metre away and a block of flats just three metres distant.
 The support wall was anchored up to levels 2-3, with a total of 328 anchors installed.

 ”FinMeas was responsible for the support wall anchor force and displacement measurements.
 These measurements enabled us to plan and monitor our work more effectively on this demanding site,” says Tarmo Tarkkio together with Niko Asikainen from the Skanska Infra foundation engineering unit.

 Skanska benefited hugely from monitoring the real-time behaviour of structures.

 “For example, such measurements assure us that the support is adequate.
 This allows us to use lighter structures and reduce costs, which provides a competitive edge, while making construction sites safer for workers.”

 When other buildings are located near the foundation pit, the support walls are usually designed in static form.
 A little room for movement, say 15 millimetres, can be allowed if more space is available.